A person smiling, they are wearing a black coat with a yellow shirt underneath.

 At the University of the Arts London (UAL), these challenges are intensified by the high costs of studying and living in London, particularly for students from marginalised or underprivileged backgrounds.
 When these needs go unmet, students face barriers that prevent them from fully participating in academia and the wider university community.

 As part of the Student Basic Needs Project, one of our key goals is to destigmatise accessing basic needs support.
 We want to foster a culture of dignity, care, and empathy across the UAL community, between students, their peers, and university staff.
-We invite faculty and staff to copy and paste one of the following Student Basic Needs Statements into course syllabi or Moodle pages to help signpost students to support and contribute to normalising seeking support across UAL.
+We invite all UAL staff to copy and paste one of the following Student Basic Needs Statements into their course handbooks or Moodle pages to help signpost students to support and contribute to normalising seeking support across UAL.
+While not mandatory, this is a simple and effective way to highlight available resources to students from the first day of teaching and to demonstrate, as staff, that you recognise the challenges students may face and that support is available if they need it.

 Format #1: